Terry Leibel

 Terry Leibel is a Canadian retired journalist and former member of the Canadian Equestrian Team.

+Biography

-After her career as an equestrian athlete throughout the 1970s, Leibel was hired by CBC Sports as an equestrian sports analyst.
+Terry Leibel was an equestrian athlete throughout the 1970s.
+She was then hired by CBC Sports as an equestrian sports analyst.
 She was the first woman to host a CBC Olympic Games broadcast.
-She left the CBC for TSN in 1984 where she was the first woman to host a national sports program, SportsDesk, and worked there for two years before returning to the CBC.

-She became the first woman to co-host CBC Sports Olympic coverage during the 1996 Summer Olympic Games in Atlanta, Georgia.
+She left the CBC for TSN in 1984 where she was the first woman to host a national sports program, SportsDesk, and worked there for two years before returning to the CBC.was the first woman to co-host CBC Sports Olympic coverage during the 1996 Summer Olympic Games in Atlanta, Georgia.
 She also covered the 2002 and 2006 Winter Olympic Games and the 2004 Summer Olympic Games.
+She was the first woman to do play-by-play for the Olympics, handling cycling, equestrian and white-water events for NBC Sports during the Summer Games in Barcelona in 1992.

+Leibel announced her retirement on February 27, 2008.

+Awards and recognition

 She earned Gemini Award nominations for her work in the Atlanta and Sydney Olympics and won a 2003 Gemini Award becoming the first female sports broadcaster to do so.
-She was also the first woman to do play-by-play for the Olympics, handling cycling, equestrian and white-water events for NBC Sports during the Summer Games in Barcelona in 1992.

-Leibel announced her retirement on February 27, 2008.
-Her final assignment was at Spruce Meadows in June 2008.